Frequently Asked Questions about Wyoming Virtual Education

 The advisory committee recommends modifications to rules, policies, practices and procedures and serves in an advisory capacity to school districts to improve the delivery of virtual education courses across the state (W.S.
 21-2-202(a)(xxxi)(F)).

-Which district receives ADM for students taking virtual education courses?
+Which district receives ADM for students taking virtual education K-12 concurrent enrollment courses?

 ADM goes to the school district that has primary enrollment for the student.
-The district with primary enrollment can enter agreements with virtual education program districts to provide a portion or all of the classes a student receives and is still eligible for full ADM for the student.
+The district with primary enrollment can enter agreements with virtual education program districts to provide a portion (part-time) or all (full-time) of the classes a student receives and is still eligible to receive full ADM for the student.